Caeneus: Centauromachy

-The first preserved literary mention of Caeneus' death is found in Acusilaus, which says that Caeneus died after the Centaurs beat him "upright" (ὄρθιον) into the ground and sealed him in with a rock.
+The first preserved literary mention of Caeneus's death is found in Acusilaus, which says that Caeneus died after the Centaurs beat him "upright" (ὄρθιον) into the ground and sealed him in with a rock.
 The fifth-century BC Greek poet Pindar apparently also referred to Caeneus being driven vertically (ὀρθῷ ποδὶ) into the ground.

 The third-century BC Argonautica of Apollonius of Rhodes, gives a fuller account, saying that Caeneus:

 although still living, perished at the hands of the Centaurs, when, all alone and separated from the other heroes, he routed them.
 They rallied against him, but were not strong enough to push him back nor to kill him, so instead, unbroken and unbending, he sank beneath the earth, hammered by the downward force of mighty pine trees.

-Concerning Caeneus' fate, Ovid has Nestor say that some thought Caeneus was pushed down directly into Tartarus, but that the seer Mopsus said that Caeneus had been transformed into a bird.
+Concerning Caeneus's fate, Ovid has Nestor say that some thought Caeneus was pushed down directly into Tartarus, but that the seer Mopsus said that Caeneus had been transformed into a bird.
 According to the Orphic Argonautica, Caeneus endured his beating by the Centaurs without bending a knee, and "went down among the dead under the earth while still alive."

 Hyginus listed Caeneus among those who killed themselves.
 According to Virgil's Aeneid, Aeneas sees the shade of Caeneus while visiting a place in the Underworld called the Lugentes campi (Mourning Fields), where those who died for love reside.
 Virgil locates these fields as part of, or near to, the region containing suicides.
 There Aeneas sees Caeneus, of whom Virgil says, although once a man, is now a woman again, "turned back by Fate into her form of old".

 Iconography

 Centaurs pound Caeneus to the ground, from the frieze of the Temple of Hephaestus, second half of 5th-century BC.

 Caeneus is one of the earliest mythological figures in ancient Greek art that can be securely identified.
-The only event concerning Caeneus found in ancient Greek iconography is his participation in the Centauromachy—no surviving example of Caeneus' original femininity and transformation is found.
+The only event concerning Caeneus found in ancient Greek iconography is his participation in the Centauromachy—no surviving example of Caeneus's original femininity and transformation is found.
 However, the Centauromachy was a popular theme in the visual arts, and many examples show depictions of Caeneus battling Centaurs.

 The earliest depiction, from the mid–late seventh century BC, is the bronze relief from Olympia, where two Centaurs hammer Caeneus into the ground with tree trunks.
 He is represented as an armored hoplite, already beaten into the ground to mid-calf.
 In any depiction of the Centauromachy, this partially-sunken motif makes Caeneus immediately identifiable.
 That Caeneus is here depicted without a shield (having instead a sword in each hand) implies invulnerability.
 The heraldic three-figured grouping on this relief, with Caeneus flanked by two Centaurs, becomes canonical.